-SF204 Spiritual Formation IV (Fidelity)
+SF204 Spiritual Formation IV (Fidelity) The Department

-The Department This course challenges students to implement their divine design in pursuing Christlikeness in every arena of life.
-The Rule of Life Exercise is the primary resource used for exploring each member's vision for a continued life of fidelity in faith and practice.
+This course challenges students to implement their divine design in pursuing Christlikeness in every arena of life.
+The Vision and Fidelity Exercises are the primary resources used for exploring each member's vision for a continued life of fidelity in faith and practice.
 This course guides students through synthesizing the previous modules and considering the kind of life they want to live as a follower of Jesus Christ.
 This course must be taken concurrently with the fourth semester of SF100.
 1 hour.